 Third World Bunfight presents

-A series of human installations on imperialism in Africa and racism
+A human installation on imperialism in Africa and racism

-These three deeply moving Exhibits - researched and created by South African artist, Brett Bailey - gaze into the hidden Curiosity Cabinets of European racism.
-They focus on the late 19th and early 20th centuries, when Europe's powers scrambled for African colonies, and her scientists formulated the pseudo-scientific racial theories that continue to warp perceptions with horrific consequences.
+Exhibit B - researched and created by South African artist, Brett Bailey - gazes into the hidden Curiosity Cabinets of European racism.
+It focuses on the late 19th and early 20th centuries, when Europe's powers scrambled for African colonies, and her scientists formulated the pseudo-scientific racial theories that continue to warp perceptions with horrific consequences.

-Drawing on the ‘human zoos' and ethnographic displays so popular during this period, each of these site-specific Exhibits places Africans and African asylum seekers in display cases, unpacking the histories, and turning the gaze back on Europeans.
+Drawing on the ‘human zoos' and ethnographic displays so popular during this period, this site-specific installation places Africans and African asylum seekers in display cases, unpacking the histories, and turning the gaze back on Europeans.

 EXHIBIT B: paradis perdu (Kunstenfestivaldesarts, 2012), made for Belgium and France (for presentation in 2012/13), widens the lens to take in both the Belgian Congo (DRC) and the Republic of Congo (‘Congo Brazzaville').
 Much the same brutal scenario of exploitation of resources (ivory, rubber and timber) and people occurred in both these neighbouring Congo territories during the imperial period that followed the Scramble for Africa.